broadinstitute/hermitcrab/README.md

 shutting it down are bringing it back up is also a good way to reset the system files to their original state from the docker image.

+# Connecting VSCode to a hermit machine

+This should be no different then using VSCode with any other remote linux machine and you can find full instructions here: https://code.visualstudio.com/docs/remote/ssh

+A brief summary is:

+1. Install the "Remote-SSH" extension in VSCode.
+2. In VS Code, select "Remote-SSH: Connect to Host..." from the Command Palette (F1, ⇧⌘P) and select the name of the hermit machine.

+And then you should be taken to a new VSCode session which will allow to open remote folders and work on that remote machine.

+## Working with jupyter notebooks in VSCode on a remote machine

+[todo]

 # Cautionary notes

 ## Docker